Coles Supermarkets: Advertising and branding

-Radio
+Radio station

 Coles Radio is the brand name for the in-store radio station heard across all Coles' supermarkets.
-It is owned and operated in partnership with broadcaster NOVA Entertainment and adopts a hot adult contemporary format, featuring a playlist consisting of pop hits from the 80s, 90s and current hits.
-The station is also available outside stores via Coles' website, and on DAB+ digital radio (making it accessible in many newer car models).
+It is owned and operated in partnership with broadcaster Nova Entertainment and adopts a hot adult contemporary format, featuring a playlist consisting of pop hits from the 1980s, '90s, 2000s and current hits.
+The station has one announcer, Meg Alexander, throughout the workday from 9 a.m. to 4 p.m.
+The station is also available outside stores via Coles' website, the Nova Player app and on DAB+ digital radio, making it accessible in many newer car models.
+It was launched in 2014.

 Internet retailing

 Accusations of anti-competitive practices

 Coles has been accused by suppliers of using heavy-handed tactics when dealing with its suppliers.
-A 2004 investigation by the Australian Competition and Consumer Commission did not result in any action being brought against Coles and Woolworths.
+A 2004 investigation by the Australian Competition & Consumer Commission (ACCC) did not result in any action being brought against Coles and Woolworths.
 A 2012 investigation in which suppliers were offered anonymity is believed to have uncovered unethical practices.
 In 2013, the ACCC was investigating both Coles and Woolworths over accusations that they used improper market practices to force down prices from suppliers.
+These accusations further intensified on a February 2024 episode of news program Four Corners, which exposed accusations of price gouging between both Coles and Woolworths Supermarkets, which form an alleged duopoly colloquially known as Colesworth.

+Price gouging and supplier swindling

+Coles and Woolworths, the two largest supermarket chains in Australia responsible for controlling over two thirds of the market share, have recently come under fire on accusations of price gouging.
+They have also been accused of allegedly forcing suppliers to increase their supplies in order to buy goods at lower prices, during a time which the economy is at the brink of entering a recession and people are facing a cost of living crisis.
+In a Senate Inquiry, Greens Senator Nick McKim, the chair of the committee, highlighted that the actions of Coles and Woolworths resulted in serious harm to the people of Australia, off the profiteering these supermarket chains have done manipulating food prices.
+One of the key recommendations that was made in this enquiry is to ensure that price gouging will be made illegal.

 Legal cases

 A 2014 Federal Court of Australia case ruled that Coles "threatened harm to suppliers if they didn't meet their demands," and ordered the chain to pay $10 million in penalties.

 In 2015, the Federal Court of Australia fined Coles $2.5 million for making misleading claims in relation to the sale of its par-baked bread products.

+In September 2024, the ACCC brought legal action against Coles, accusing the supermarket of misleading customers on discounts through their Down Down promotions.